jvgomez/fast_methods/README.md

 ## KNOWN ISSUES

 - Gradient Descent for FM2* could fail if very narrow passages are in the way of the path.
+- It seems that UFMM can fail in maps with random (or similar) velocity changes.

 ## TODO